idcrook/idcrook.github.io/_posts/2019-02-02-creating-a-microsd-ubuntu-mint-boot-drive-for-atomic-pi.md

 ![atomic pi linux mint desktop icons >](/images/atomic_pi_linux_mint_desktop.png)

 Congrats, you have a working Mint Cinnamon desktop on your Atomic Pi.
 The "First Boot" app will let you perform additional major configurations.
-No missing drivers were found in my install.
+No missing drivers were identified in my install.
 The original OS partition from the eMMC module labeled `AtomicPi` will be mounted automatically and shown on your desktop.

 I didn't get around to trying out GPIO access, so that might appear in a future post.
 Also I have found and am using the [/r/Atomic_Pi subreddit][atomic_pi_reddit]